Looking for the best insurance as a digital nomad in Hungary?

 For Hungary specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, which often deliver faster service and English-speaking staff compared to public options.
 The comprehensive coverage proves especially valuable for EU residency applications or long-term stays, as Hungarian authorities may require proof of adequate health insurance.
 The physiotherapy benefits align well with Hungary's spa culture and active lifestyle opportunities, from thermal treatments to cycling along the Danube.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage could be particularly valuable in Hungary when exploring rural regions where specialized medical care might require transport to Budapest or other major medical centers, or when traveling to neighboring EU countries.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Hungary as an affordable base for exploring Central and Eastern Europe, including Austria, Slovakia, Romania, or the Czech Republic.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Hungary as an affordable base for exploring Central and Eastern Europe, including Austria, Slovakia, Romania, or the Czech Republic.
 Electronics coverage is available as an add-on, which could be valuable given Hungary's variable weather and the need to protect equipment during European travels.

 Comparison